 When the AmazonBasics travel backpack is not at full capacity, you can always use the external compression straps to reduce its size and tighten it a bit.

 And there is even an organizer panel in the front compartment.
-It features several slip pockets, including a couple pen holders.
+It features several slip pockets, including a couple of pen holders.
 That is in addition to the external zippered pocket, and the dedicated laptop sleeve.

-The laptop compartment is unfortunately not TSA friendly, but it all the way in the back.
+The laptop compartment is unfortunately not TSA friendly, but it is all the way in the back.
 So, it will be pretty easy to take out your laptop – easier than packing it in the main compartment anyway.

-The Redwing features a Dynamic AirFlow backpanel, with spaced out foam ridges covered in breathable mesh.
+The Redwing features aDynamic AirFlow back panel, with spaced-out foam ridges covered in breathable mesh.
 Because of that, both the comfort and ventilation you get out of this backpack will feel premium.

 In addition to the spacious main compartment, this backpack also features a front compartment with an organizer panel.
-It’s great for all items you would like to have handy while you’re travelling, and there’s even space inside the compartment for your tablet.
+It’s great for all items you would like to have handy while you’re traveling, and there’s even space inside the compartment for your tablet.

-The main packing area has a dual use sleeve – it is designed for either a laptop or a hydration bladder.
-And there are lots of other pockets on this backpack – a quick stash pocket on the top of the pack, stretch side pockets, zippered side pockets and a front stretch pocket.
+The main packing area has a dual-use sleeve – it is designed for either a laptop or a hydration bladder.
+And there are lots of other pockets on this backpack – a quick stash pocket on the top of the pack, stretch side pockets, zippered side pockets, and a front stretch pocket.
 Additionally, there are several attachment points for any bulkier gear on the exterior of the backpack.

 If you want a really big pack for backpacking, the Aura AG is one of the best women’s specific hiking backpacks around.
-The AG in the name stands for Anti Gravity – the technology of the harness and backpanel.
+The AG in the name stands for anti Gravity – the technology of the harness and back panel.
 They are both covered with suspended air mesh, which makes the backpack remarkably breathable and very comfortable to wear.

 The entire harness is adjustable, so it should be rather easy to make this huge backpack fit you well.
 And considering how big it is, it’s actually pretty lightweight at only 4.26 lbs.
 Even the hip belt padding is adjustable on the Aura 65, and it can extend up to 6” for the best fit.

-This a top-loading hiking backpack, with a rather huge main compartment, and can easily fit enough clothes for a couple weeks inside this beast.
+This is a top-loading hiking backpack, with a rather huge main compartment, and can easily fit enough clothes for a couple of weeks inside this beast.
 The backpack features a floating pocket – the top lid can be removed and used as a daypack.
 There’s an integrated FlapJacket cover, for lidless use of the pack.

-This pack is designed for backpacking, so get features like a hydration sleeve, ice axe loops and trekking pole attachment points.
+This pack is designed for backpacking, so get features like a hydration sleeve, ice axe loops, and trekking pole attachment points.
 However, those are very versatile and you can use them however you like – the hydration sleeve can always double as a laptop sleeve.

-The Aura AG features dual hipbelt pockets, stretch side pockets, a stretch mesh pocket on the front and dual zippered top lid pockets.
+The Aura AG features dual hip belt pockets, stretch side pockets, a stretch mesh pocket on the front, and dual zippered top lid pockets.
 All of this allows for easy organization, which is very important with backpacks that are this big.

 In case you’re looking for a really large backpack, the Thule Landmark is a good option.
 It is a women’s specific backpack with an overall capacity of 70 liters.
 The Landmark actually consists of two backpacks – the main backpack with 50 liters and the detachable day pack with a capacity of 20 liters.